Human Geography of the Middle East

 Cities like Tehran and Istanbul serve as magnets for rural migrants seeking employment opportunities and better living standards.
 However, urbanization also brings challenges such as inadequate infrastructure, housing shortages, and environmental degradation.

-Today, the Middle East remains a volatile geopolitical landscape, characterized by rivalries, alliances, and external interventions.
-Proxy wars, resource competition, and the pursuit of regional hegemony shape human geography dynamics, influencing patterns of migration, urban development, and state-society relations.
+Today, the Middle East remains a volatile geopolitical landscape, influencing patterns of migration, urban development, and state-society relations.

 Back